cooper/ferret/doc/Operators.md

     $set = 1..5 # $set is <Number>(1, 2, 3, 4, 5)
     $set = 5..1 # $set is <Number>(5, 4, 3, 2, 1)

+### Factorial operator

+    !

+Returns the factorial of the integer before it.

+Tokenized as `OP_CALL`.
+This is not truly a math operator but rather the zero-argument call operator.
+Calling a integer returns its factorial.
+Calling a non-integer Number returns the factorial of its `.floor`.

+    $f = 4!         # 24
+    $f = 4.9999!    # also 24

 ## Equality, inequality, and similarity